-- ADOs are encouraged to continue their best efforts to conduct GH Testing by prioritizing the higher risk sports or disciplines listed in the TDSSA; - In situations where Samples are reported as an Atypical Finding for GH, and/or where investigations indicate reliable intelligence on possible GH abuse, ADOs should target the Athlete for GH analysis.
-In addition, ADOs are strongly encouraged to request longterm storage for such Samples for Further Analysis when further technological advancements for GH analysis are available; and - ADOs will not be held accountable under WADA's compliance monitoring program for any failure to meet the relevant GH MLAs.
+- In situations where Samples are reported as an Atypical Finding for GH, and/or where investigations indicate reliable intelligence on possible GH abuse, ADOs should target the Athlete for GH analysis.
+In addition, ADOs are strongly encouraged to request long-term storage for such Samples for Further Analysis when further technological advancements for GH analysis are available; and - ADOs will not be held accountable under WADA's compliance monitoring program for any failure to meet the relevant GH MLAs.

-Information about the Prohibited Substances and/or Prohibited Methods within the scope of the TDSSA and guidance on Testing strategies for each Prohibited Substance is provided within the TDSSA Testing Guides3.
+Information about the Prohibited Substances and/or Prohibited Methods within the scope of the TDSSA and guidance on Testing strategies for each Prohibited Substance is provided within the TDSSA Testing Guides.
+In addition to the TDSSA Testing Guides, a Testing Guide on Gas Chromatography/Combustion/Isotope Ratio Mass Spectrometry (GC/C/IRMS) is also available to ADOs.